Subscribe

 Allergies

 If you or someone in your household has allergies, consider hypoallergenic breeds, such as poodles or Portuguese water dogs, that are less likely to trigger allergic reactions.
-Keep in mind that no breed is completely hypoallergenic, but these breeds tend to produce fewer allergens.
+Keep in mind that no breed is completely hypoallergenic , but these breeds tend to produce fewer allergens.

 Family dynamics

 If you have children or other pets at home, choose a dog with a compatible temperament.
 Some breeds, like Labrador retrievers and golden retrievers, are known for their friendly and patient nature, making them an excellent choice for families.
-Individual personality can also play a significant role, so we recommend meeting and interacting with the dog before adopting.

 Special needs